vd-humbleschool/rails-pwa-starter-kit/README.md

        AWS_CF_PRIVATE_KEY=-----BEGIN RSA PRIVATE KEY-----\nyada\nyada\nyada\n-----END RSA PRIVATE KEY----- AWS_CF_DISTRIBUTION_ID=your-value-here

-1. Create development and test databases, and modify the `/config/database.yml` file to suit.
-Then run:
+1. Install the `foreman` gem.
+We will need this gem to run the project.

-       $ foreman run rake db:migrate
+       $ gem install foreman

 1. Set up the client app for development (see `/client/README`)

 ## Running the Project

-Running means starting both the server API (on port 3001) as well as the client app (on port 3000).
+Running means starting both the server API (on port 5000) as well as the client app (on port 3000).

 * To run the project: